QP Chaser: Polynomial Trajectory Generation for Autonomous Aerial Tracking: Chasing Scenario Validation

 \subsection{Implementation Details}

-We perform AirSim \cite{airsim} simulation for a benchmark test of our method and \cite{ijcas}, \cite{access}.
-In real-world experiments, stereo cameras ZED2 \cite{zed} are mounted on the drone, and intel NUC and Jetson Xavier NX are equipped as onboard computers.
-As a flight controller, Pixhawk4 is used.
-In addition to the odometry function in the camera, we utilize 3D human pose estimation, and humans are distinguished by color as in \cite{access}.
-An algorithm in \cite{obstacle_detector} is used to build a static obstacle map.

-In scenarios involving multiple moving objects, visual odometry suffers from dynamic objects in a camera image.
-We install two ZED2 cameras facing the opposite direction.
-The front-view sensor is for object detection and tracking, and the rear-view one is for the localization of the robot.
-Since the rear-view sensor does not contain multiple moving objects in the camera image, the localization system is free from visual interference by dynamic objects, which can prevent degradation of localization performance.
+We perform AirSim \cite{airsim} simulations for a benchmark test of our method with \cite{ijcas} and \cite{access}.
+In real-world experiments, we install two ZED2 cameras facing opposite directions.
+The front-view camera is used for object detection and tracking, while the rear-view camera is used for the localization of the robot.
+Since the rear-view camera does not capture multiple moving objects in the camera image, the localization system is free from visual interference caused by dynamic objects, thereby preventing degradation in localization performance.
+Additionally, we utilize 3D human pose estimation to determine the positions of the humans.
+The humans in experiments are distinguished by color as described in \cite{access}.
+By using depth information and an algorithm from \cite{obstacle_detector}, we build a static map.
+To distribute the computational burden, we use the Jetson Xavier NX to process data from the ZED2 cameras and the Intel NUC to build maps and run the QP-Chaser algorithm.
+To manage the payload on the drone, we utilize a coaxial octocopter and deploy Pixhawk4 as the flight controller.

-In both simulations and experiments, two actors move in environments: one is a target and the other is considered a dynamic obstacle (interrupter) in single-target scenarios whereas two actors are both targets in dual-target scenarios.
-For consistent acquisition of positional and scale data of the target and the interrupter, the drone looks between them.
-Besides, the drone adjusts its altitude to the height of the target.
-The parameters used in validations are summarized in Table. \ref{table:parameter}.
+The parameters used in validations are summarized in Table \ref{table:parameter}.
+As the planning result is frequently updated to respond to dynamic obstacles and targets, a long planning horizon is unnecessary; therefore, $T$ is set to a short value of 1.5 seconds.
+The desired distance $r_d$ is set to 4 meters, as this value yields visually pleasing target capture with the ZED2 camera's intrinsic parameters, as determined empirically.
+Additionally, we set the screen ratio, $\gamma_{c}$, to 1 to pursue the rule of thirds in cinematography.
+Lastly, the QP weight parameters were set to $w_e:w_j=1:1000$ based on the results in Section \ref{subsusbsec:weight_factor_effect}, in order to achieve an appropriate balance of visibility and smoothness.